nehemiagueldi/pokedex-ng/README.md

 - Add and remove Pokémon from your favorites collection
 - Responsive design for optimal viewing across different devices
 - Pagination to navigate through a large number of Pokémon
+- Search Bar to search for the desired Pokémon name